CurtTilmes/raku-libcurl/README.md

 ## SEE ALSO

-There is another Perl 6 interface to libcurl [Net::Curl](https://github.com/azawawi/perl6-net-curl) developed by Ahmad M. Zawawi.
+There is another Raku interface to libcurl [Net::Curl](https://github.com/azawawi/perl6-net-curl) developed by Ahmad M. Zawawi.
 If you already use it and it works well for you, great, keep using it.
 Ahmad did a nice job developing it.
 I would encourage you to also take a look at this module.
-LibCurl provides a more 'perlish' OO interface to libcurl than Net::Curl, and wraps things in a manner to make using it a little easier (IMHO).
+LibCurl provides a more 'rakuish' OO interface to libcurl than Net::Curl, and wraps things in a manner to make using it a little easier (IMHO).

 ## LICENSE